parse-community/docs/_includes/common/data.md

 # Data

 We've designed the Parse SDKs so that you typically don't need to worry about how data is saved while using the client SDKs.
-Simply add data to the `%{ParseObject}`, and it'll be saved correctly.
+Simply add data to the Parse `Object`, and it'll be saved correctly.

 Nevertheless, there are some cases where it's useful to be aware of how data is stored on the Parse platform.